FOSSforlife/github-presentation/docs/branches.md

 ## What are Branches?

 Branches are copies of the code that exist in different states.
+This allows you to make changes while keeping the codebase safe.

 For example, a repository might have:

 - A `main` or `master` branch which contains the currently published version of the code.
 - A `develop` branch to test changes before they go to `main`.